hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 arithmatic operation, condition checks, labels and conditional and unconditional gotos, io operations and so.
-Additionally few conviniance features are also supported like functions with arguments and recursion support, global and local variables, variant data type, conditional function calls, io abstraction, ...
+Additionally few conviniance features are also supported like functions with arguments and recursion support, global and local variables, variant data type, automatic variable type inference, conditional function calls, io abstraction, ...

 Usage Flow possibilities